Tobdu399/JsGame/README.md

 # JsGame
-My "clone version" of Agar.io game
+My "clone version" of Agar.io game that works only on computers becouse it requires arrow buttons for moving